 Darryl G. Menzies Memorial Endowed Scholarship

-This scholarship fund was established in memory of Darryl G. Menzies, a 1999 graduate of St. Thomas University School of Law.
+This scholarship fund was established in memory of Darryl G. Menzies, a 1999 graduate of St. Thomas University College of Law.
 Darryl was a young, aspiring attorney who, before his untimely death in December 2000, inspired others to embrace life and serve their community.
 Established by family members, friends, and law school classmates and faculty, this scholarship is awarded to a St. Thomas law student who actively engages in the life of the law school and in helping fellow students.

 The Patino Family Endowed Scholarship

-Established by Ralph G. Patino, a member of the School of Law 1987 Charter Class, this need-based scholarship is awarded to a working second- or third-year law student who has made a career change.
+Established by Ralph G. Patino, a member of the College of Law 1987 Charter Class, this need-based scholarship is awarded to a working second- or third-year law student who has made a career change.
 While working as a baggage handler for Delta Airlines, Ralph put himself through undergraduate school and then law school at St. Thomas University.

 Mary Russomanno Endowed Scholarship for Women

-Herman Russomanno, a past president of The Florida Bar and chair emeritus of the School of Law Board of Advisors, established this scholarship in memory of his mother.
+Herman Russomanno, a past president of The Florida Bar and chair emeritus of the College of Law Board of Advisors, established this scholarship in memory of his mother.
 This need-based scholarship is awarded to a female African-American, Pan-African, or Hispanic law student.